stabix/stabix/doc/slip_transmission.rst

   The magnitude of this |rbv| should be minimized.

-  Shirokoff et al., Kehagias et al., and Kacher et al. used the |rbv| as a criterion to analyse slip transmission in cp-Ti (hex)
+  Shirokoff et al., Kehagias et al., and Kacher et al. used the |rbv| as a criterion to analyse slip transmission in cp-Ti (HCP)
   [#Shirokoff_1993]_, [#Kehagias_1995]_, [#Kehagias_1996]_ and [#KacherRobertson_2014]_,
   Lagow et al. in Mo (BCC) [#Lagow_2001]_, Gemperle et al. and Gemperlova et al. in FeSi (BCC) [#Gemperle_2004]_ and [#Gemperlova_2004]_, Kacher et al. in 304 stainless steel (FCC) [#KacherRobertson_2012]_,